US panel weighs change on royalties for gas from public land

 The U.S. Interior Department’s Royalty Policy Committee will meet in suburban Denver Thursday.

-Interior Secretary Ryan Zinke formed the panel to recommend ways to remove barriers to getting coal, oil and gas from public land while making sure taxpayers get a fair price.
+Interior Secretary Ryan Zinke formed the panel to recommend ways to remove barriers to getting coal, oil and gas from public land while ensuring taxpayers get fair prices.

+Supporters say changing royalty payments calculations would standardize and simplify the process.

-The committee will also consider a proposal to speed up the process for getting permits to drill on public land.
+The committee will also consider a proposal to speed up the process drill permits on public land.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.